 Toronto teacher duplicates dramatic gains for successive classes

 The teacher reported that she followed the JUMP lesson plans more closely with her second class.
 In both cases, the lowest post-JUMP ranking equaled or exceeded the highest pre-JUMP ranking.
-In addition, all but one child in each class wrote the Mathematica Pythagoras and 14 of 17 achieved distinction (the Pythagoras math contest emphasizes problem solving and is written by approximately 5% of Canadian grade 6 students - in general, Canada's "top' math students).
+In addition, all but one child in each class wrote the Mathematica Centrum Pythagoras test and 14 of 17 achieved distinction (The Mathematica Centrum Pythagoras math contest emphasizes problem solving and is written by approximately 5% of Canadian grade 6 students - in general, Canada's "top' math students).

 The Impact of JUMP Math in England - Lambeth (2009)